ThivagarK/Churn_Prediction/readme.md

-This is a udemy training.
+This is a udemy training i am working on it.
 Creating an ANN application to classify bank customer.
 Model: Multilayer Perceptron(MLP)/Sequential Model Environment name: venv